Lance Allred

-Lance Collin Allred (born February 2, 1981) is a former professional basketball player, who was the first deaf player to play an NBA game.
+Lance Collin Allred (born February 2, 1981) is an American former professional basketball player, who was the first deaf player to play an NBA game.
 Allred is legally deaf, with 75%–80% hearing loss due to Rh complications at birth.
 He is also an inspirational speaker and author, with his first book, Longshot: The Adventures of a Deaf Fundamentalist Mormon Kid and His Journey to the NBA, published by HarperCollins in 2009.

 Early years

-Allred was born in Pinesdale, Montana, a fundamentalist Mormon Polygamist Commune.
+Allred was born in Pinesdale, Montana, a fundamentalist Mormon polygamist commune.
 Allred's father is a high school history teacher.
 He is the grandson of Rulon C. Allred, a prophet of the Apostolic United Brethren, a fundamentalist polygamous sect.
 Rulon was born in Colonia Dublán, Chihuahua, Mexico, which allowed Allred to receive Mexican citizenship.

-Allred's family moved to Salt Lake City when he was seven, and he completely broke away from the church six years later.
-He did not play organized basketball until eighth grade when he joined a team in the local LDS Church league.
+Allred's family moved to Salt Lake City when he was seven.
+He started playing organized basketball in eighth grade, when he joined a team in the local LDS Church league.

 Allred's skills developed quickly.
 His height of nearly seven feet also contributed to his sporting skill.
 He was a star basketball player at East High School in Salt Lake City.
 During his senior year, he averaged 17.3 points, 9.8 rebounds, 3.4 assists, and 1.7 blocks per game, earning many prestigious honors for his performance.
 He was named 1999 Gatorade Player of the Year for the state of Utah, and earned First Team All-State selection in Class 4A by both The Salt Lake Tribune and the Deseret News.
 Also, Allred was ranked as the "Best in the West" at the center position by Pac-West Hoops, and was hailed as a Top 100 Recruit by CNN/Sports Illustrated.
 He was heavily recruited by many schools but ultimately decided to attend the University of Utah.